Nose Job Alternatives: Dermal Fillers and Nose Thread Lifts

 While a liquid nose job offers many appealing benefits, it’s not without its limitations.
 Understanding these drawbacks can help set realistic expectations and determine whether this non-surgical option is the right fit for you:

-- Temporary Results: Dermal fillers typically last between 6 months to 2 years, depending on the product used and your body’s metabolism.
+- Temporary Results: Dermal fillers typically last between 6 months and 2 years, depending on the product used and your body’s metabolism.
 This means regular touch-ups are necessary to maintain the look.

 - Risk of Vascular Complications: Though rare, improper injection techniques can lead to serious complications, including vascular occlusion.
 This highlights the importance of choosing an experienced provider.